-But, when you are going to print some type of halftones or high-end photorealistic printing you need higher mesh.
-It typically goes 190 to 230 mesh for the underbase and 305 for the colors.
-If you are really serious about your print business, you need to carry a wide variety of mesh if you want quality work.
+But, when you are going to print some halftones or high-end photorealistic printing, you need higher mesh.
+It typically goes 190 to 230 mesh for the under base and 305 for the colors.
+If you are serious about your print business, you need to carry a wide variety of mesh if you want quality work.

 Mistake #2: Using plastisol ink straight from the can.

-Many ink companies would like you to believe that their ink is ready for use.
-Although many inks are very creamy and work well with high mesh screens.
-But, many brand’s ink is too thick, you simply have to add a little reducer to thin it out to get it creamy and smooth.
+Many ink companies would like you to believe that their ink is ready for use, although many inks are very creamy and work well with high mesh screens.
+But, many brand’s ink is too thick, you have to add a little reducer to thin it out to get it creamy and smooth.

 Mistake #3: Relying only on Digital Marketing

-A lot of new screen printer would immediately set-up a Facebook page or build their own website and they bet all of their chips on that.
-They don’t realize that it is great for online businesses but if you have a physical store, you have to rely on traditional marketing and sales.
+A lot of new screen printer would immediately set-up a Facebook page or build their website, and they bet all of their chips on that.
+They don’t realize that it is great for online businesses, but if you have a physical store, you have to rely on traditional marketing and sales.

 You need to buy leads, making calls, distribute leaflets, meet your people, or maybe even visiting door to door.
 You have to show your work and get feedback.
 Find out in person if your prices are too high or too low.
 Hire experts to do market research for you.
 The bottom line, you have to meet people face to face,

 Mistake #4: Not keeping up with the industry and trends.